vishalchovatiya/Linux-System-Programming/Understanding ELF file Quickly.md

 > **Global Offset Table(.got)**

-- is Table of addresses *resides in data segment*.
+- is Table of addresses *resides in data segment* used to store relative address.
 - If some instruction in text segment, wants to refer to a variable it must normally use an absolute memory address.
 - Instead of referring to the absolute memory address, it refers to the GOT, whose location is known.
 - By GOT we can relocate references needed by text segment

+**NOTE** : By this kind of address tables we can effectively use relocating of objects, with just updating entry each time relocation performed

 ====================== Output Starts ====================================
 ```